 It can happen that some apps that you have downloaded may cause your device to keep restarting itself, freezing, crashing, or be slow.
 If the issues go away in Safe mode, the problem is probably caused by a third-party app that you have downloaded on your device.

 Reboot in safe mode

 When the screen of your device is on, please follow these steps to reboot to safe mode:

 - Press & hold the Power button

-- A pop-up opens with the options Power off, Reboot and Airplane mode
+- A pop-up opens with the option Power off

 - In this pop-up, touch and hold Power off for a few seconds